idazco/odoo-docker-ez/README.md

 ## Building a Community edition Docker image

-Just run the `build.sh` script
+Just run the `build.sh` script and pass in `10` or `12` as the param depending on which version of Odoo to build

-## Running a demo instance using with Community edition
+## Running a demo instance with Community edition

 Just run the `run-demo` script.
 This will build the default image then run docker-compose to launch a database container and the Odoo container.